edsonlagunas/Fault-Detection-in-DC-Motors-for-a-Mechanical-Piston-System/README.md

 The function helps us to compare the inputs and send signals to the arduino output pins so we can conect our alarms.
 In this case we connected a series of red LEDS so they turned on when they detect the motor has friction, overload and stall.

-Connection in the simulink is as seen here: *IMAGEN*

 ```matlab
 function [fault_overload, fault_friction, fault_stall] = ...